lifaon74/rx-dom/README.md

 **rx-dom** tries to do better by conciliating an elegant syntax with maximal performances.

-The learning curve about [observables](https://github.com/lifaon74/rx-js-light) is a little longer, but once you're comfortable with this principle, you'll fully enjoy the potential, and the performances it provides.
+The learning curve about [observables](https://github.com/lifaon74/rx-js-light) is a little longer, and may seems tricky or unnecessary, but once you're comfortable with this principle, you'll fully enjoy the potential, and the performances they provide:

+- fewer errors, especially on computed properties
+- better resource managements: cancellation is part of observables
+- faster rendering and updating

 Obviously, current popular frameworks are more mature and offers more tools, having a very important community.
 However, this project may close the gap in the future.